WalletScrutiny/WalletScrutinyCom/_hardware/andgo.md

 ## Verdict

 The ANDGO bitcoin hardware wallet isn't currently available in the market.
-We [reached out to them via twitter](https://twitter.com/BitcoinWalletz/status/1485890405921337344) to ask them about their product.
-Until new information is made available about the release, we would be retaining this device's last known status.
+We [reached out to them via twitter](https://twitter.com/BitcoinWalletz/status/1485890405921337344) to ask them about their product but didn't get a reply in weeks.
+Until new information is made available we assume this product is not released yet.